humdrum-tools/humdrum-documentation/tool/yank/index.md

 > yank -o { -e } -r \'1-4,\$-3-\$\' faure

-yanks the first four and last four segments in the file `faure` \-- where segments begin with an open brace ({) and end with a closed brace (}).
+yanks the first four and last four segments in the file `faure` &mdash;
+where segments begin with an open brace ({) and end with a closed brace (}).
 In the `**kern` representation, this would extract the first and last four phrases in the file.